-Urban Park: One of the major public benefits of the Overall Project is the dedication of the 1.75-acre Urban Park to M-NCPPC.
+• Urban Park: One of the major public benefits of the Overall Project is the dedication of the 1.75-acre Urban Park to M-NCPPC.
 The Applicant will construct and dedicate the Urban Park with Phase 1A.
+The multi-generational

-The multi-generational Urban Park will provide amenities for the surrounding community.
-The Applicant requests 10.4 points and Staff recommends 10.97 points using the following formula:
+Urban Park will provide amenities for the surrounding community.
+The Planning Board approves 10.97 points using the following formula: